We may earn money or products from the companies or links mentioned in this post.

 I have been doing strollers at Disneyland for seven years and kind of consider myself a bit of an expert about the matter.
 I have used single strollers, double strollers, and more.
 So let me answer all of your questions about strollers at Disneyland.

 Everything to Know About Strollers at Disneyland: Disneyland Stroller Rentals or Bring Your Own?

 Many people (myself included) tend to ditch the strollers for the most part around the time their kids are three years old.
 I still use one for the twins when walking to get my oldest from school.
 When we venture out as a family though, and my husband is there, the stroller stays home.
 Zoos, parks, even the nature trail.
 We don’t use the stroller anymore.

 Plus, I am not going to lie… It is kind of nice to have the stroller to put all the stuff in.
 You know what I mean.
-The backpack full of snacks.
+That back pack full of snacks.
 The bags of extra clothing for your kiddos.
 Even water bottles.

 But basically, yes, a stroller is a good idea.

 Would a Disneyland Stroller Rental be a good choice?

 Maybe you no longer own a stroller, or maybe you don’t want to pack yours along or check it for the plane.
 I get it.
 For the first three years of going to Disneyland with our oldest, we packed our stroller, or gate checked it.
 It was a hassle.
 It either took up all the trunk space or worse, got damaged under the plane (true story).
 Then we gave away the stroller.
 So then what?